Rotterdam, Netherlands, Europe, Earth, Universe

 The first satellite in orbit around the Earth was, in 1957, the Russian Sputnik-1 (which in fact simply means Satellite-1).
 However there was no camera on board.
 The first pictures of the Earth were made a few years later , on April 1, 1960, by the American weather satellite TIROS-1.

 Since then, our home world has been photographed many times.
 Some of these images have become iconic, like the Earthrise photograph from 1968, taken by the crew of Apollo 8.
 Or the Blue Marble from 1972, made by their colleagues from the last flight to the moon, Apollo 17.
 And let’s not forget the Pale Blue Dot, which inspired Carl Sagan to write his famous text.

-There are a lot of pictures of the Earth available on the Internet, but I could not find one on which the Netherlands, or even Europe, were in the middle.
-So I made that picture myself, from an altitude of 50 000 km , precisely above 3Develop premises in Rotterdam.
-A Eurocentric, Netherlandocentric, Roffacentric satellite photo.
+There are a lot of pictures of the Earth available on the Internet But I could not find one on which the Netherlands, or even Europe, were in the middle.
+So I made that picture myself, from an altitude of 50 000 km , precisely above 3Develop’s premises in Rotterdam.
+A Eurocentric, Netherlandocentric, Roffacentric satellite image.

-No, of course it’s not a real photograph but an artist’s impression, made using the textures provided by Natural Earth, with two of my favorite programs: 3ds Max and Photoshop.
+No, of course it’s not a real photograph.
+It’s an artist’s impression, made using the textures provided by Natural Earth, with two of my favorite programs: 3ds Max and Photoshop.

 Europe and the neighbors

 We see our continent with the southern and northern neighbors: Africa as well as Greenland and the North Pole Africa, respectively.
 Sunlight is coming from the left and reflects in the Atlantic Ocean off Madeira.
 In North and South America, faintly visible on the left side of the globe, it’s morning.
 On the Arabian Peninsula, Iran and Kazakhstan the lights go on; in India it’s bedtime.